-Why is it so hard for someone with autism to make eye contact?
+Why is it hard for people with autism to make eye contact?

 “Why is it so difficult for our son (12 years old and on the spectrum) to make eye contact.
 What can we do – and what shouldn’t we do – to encourage this important social skill?”

 Today’s “Got Questions?” answer is by (above, left to right) developmental pediatrician Amanda Bennett, behavior analyst Megan Carolan Tomkinson and psychologist Judith Miller.
-Dr. Bennett is the director of the Autism Speaks Autism Treatment Network (ATN) site at Children’s Hospital of Philadelphia, where Mrs. Tomkinson and Dr. Miller also practice.
+Dr. Bennett is the director of the Autism Speaks Autism Care Network site at Children’s Hospital of Philadelphia, where Mrs. Tomkinson and Dr. Miller also practice.

 Editor’s note: The following information is not meant to diagnose or treat and should not take the place of personal consultation, as appropriate, with a qualified healthcare professional and/or behavioral therapist.